A backward $\lambda$-Lemma for the forward heat flow: Introduction and main results

+By $\IND(x)$ we denote the Morse index of $x$. {\bf Nondegeneracy} of the critical point $x$, that is nondegeneracy of the Hessian of $\Ss_V$ at $x$, corresponds to hyperbolicity of the fixed point $x$.

-Fix a nondegenerate critical point $x$ of the action $\Ss_V$ and set $c=\Ss_V(x)$.
-While the {\bf\boldmath stable manifold $W^s(x)$} is defined in the usual way to be the set of all points which flow in forward time asymptotically into $x$, it is only known to be a manifold locally near $x$ and of infinite dimension; see section~\ref{sec:loc-stab-mf}.
-In contrast, without a backward flow the definition of the {\bf\boldmath unstable manifold $W^u(x)$} becomes somewhat awkward: It is the set of endpoints of all heatflow trajectories parametrized by $(-\infty,0]$ and emanating at time $-\infty$ from $x$.
-On the other hand, the definition lends itself to define a backward flow on $W^u(x)$.
-Furthermore, the unstable manifold is globally embedded and, most importantly, its dimension is given by $\IND(x)$ and therefore finite; see e.g.~\cite{Joa-HEATMORSE-II}. \emph{It is this finite dimensionality which is one of two pillars on which this paper is based.} The key consequence is smoothness of every $\gamma\in W^u(x)$; see remark~\ref{rem:mixed-Cauchy}.
+Fix a nondegenerate critical point $x$ of the action $\Ss_V$.
+While the {\bf\boldmath stable manifold $W^s(x)$} is defined in the usual way as the set of all points which flow in forward time asymptotically into $x$, it is of infinite dimension.
+The fact that $W^s(x)$ is \emph{globally} embedded is, firstly, remarkable since the standard method of pulling back coordinates near $x$ using the backward flow is obviously not available.
+Secondly, except for~\cite[Thm.~6.1.9]{Henry-81-GeomTheory} this fact is usually not mentioned at all in the literature---unlike the widely known \emph{local} submanifold property near $x$; see Section~\ref{sec:loc-stab-mf}.
+In contrast, without a backward flow the definition of the {\bf\boldmath unstable manifold $W^u(x)$} becomes somewhat awkward: It is the set of endpoints of all heat flow trajectories parametrized by $(-\infty,0]$ and emanating at time $-\infty$ from $x$.
+On the other hand, this definition lends itself to define a backward flow on $W^u(x)$ which immediately implies that the unstable manifold is globally embedded.
+Most importantly, its dimension given by $\IND(x)$ is finite; see e.g.~\cite{Joa-HEATMORSE-II}. \emph{It is this finite dimensionality which is one of two pillars on which this paper is based.} A key consequence is smoothness of every $\gamma\in W^u(x)$; see Remark~\ref{rem:mixed-Cauchy}.